 I’ve been told I can’t have a home birth.
 What are my rights?

 Unlike a birth centre, you can’t be denied the right to give birth at home.
 You are responsible for making your own decisions about where you give birth and can legally have a home birth, even if you’re considered to be at higher risk of complications.

 If you’re finding it difficult to arrange a home birth, contact the hospital where you’re receiving maternity care and ask for the contact details of the supervisor of midwives.
 Talk to them about your situation and discuss the differences in safety, transfer rates and intervention rates compared to giving birth in the labour ward, so you can weigh up the risks and benefits personally.
 If you still want a home birth, let the supervisor of midwives know.

 If they still can’t arrange a home birth for you, you can seek support from a variety of organisations.
 Find out who to get in touch with if you can’t get support for a home birth.

 Can I plan to give birth unassisted?

-You can legally choose to give birth with no medical of midwifery assistance at all, this is known as a ‘free birth’.
-Your partner, family members or a doula can be there to support you during the birth but no-one is allowed to act as a midwife unless they’re a registered healthcare professional.
+You can legally choose to give birth with no medical or midwifery assistance at all, in what’s known as a ‘free birth’.
+Your partner, family members or a doula can be there to support you during the birth, but no-one is allowed to act as a midwife unless they’re a registered healthcare professional.